Please tell us WHO you are, WHAT you do, & WHY you want to know!

-- A pic of yourself encourages responses by personalizing things.
+- A pic of yourself will encourage responses by personalizing things.

-- Hurried postings are set aside for editing — and sometimes get buried under new mail.
+- Hurried postings must be set aside for editing — and sometimes they get buried under new mail.

-- Anonymity is incompatible with camaraderie!
-Ever since its founding in 1989, a basic aim of this forum has been to be *a place of camaraderie* for those with an interest in metal finishing.
+- Anonymity is not compatible with camaraderie!
+Ever since its founding in 1989, a basic aim of this forum has been to be a place of camaraderie for those with an interest in metal finishing.

-Apologies, but postings with missing/fictitious names, cities, or e‐mail addresses must be discarded.
-If your company doesn't allow public postings, please feel free to read everything here ... but retain a consultant when personalized help is needed.
+Apologies, but postings with missing or fictitious names, cities, or e‐mail addresses must be discarded.
+If your company doesn't allow public postings, please feel free to anonymously read everything here ... but retain a consultant if personalized help is needed.